Relintai/entity_spell_system/README.md

 For usage check the main game's repo.

 ## 2D games

-#### At the moment I`m only focusing on 3D, it might not copile at all like this, if you run into any problems feel free to open an issue, or a pr.

 The modules uses 3D by default, however it can be compiled to work with 2D games, you need to add `entities_2d=yes` to your scons command.